renehlavova/renehlavova/content/en/portfolio/research.md

 The latest news is a release of **Psychology and Behavioral Economics** (2021) textbook where I worked on two chapters, *Education and behavior* and *Evidence-based policy*.
 It is aimed to help get an idea how to use behavioural science in public policy.

-Below, you can find example projects.
+Below, you can find other example projects.
 For further details, please check [Google Schoolar](https://scholar.google.com/citations?hl=en&user=7-XVaQ0AAAAJ), or [ResearchGate](https://www.researchgate.net/profile/Renata-Hlavova).

 &nbsp;